souravs17031999/60days-of-udacity/README.md

 I learnt that the idea of differential privacy is to simply block or filter out the results which are unique for a individual in a sensitive dataset and allow and focus more onto learn about the general characteristics of the individuals which is visible across most of the datapoints in the dataset.

 Moving onto Project for global differential privacy.
+Today i would like to encourage @elie.wanko@manishajhunjhunwala7@shashi.gharti@swapnil6195@workwithpurpose@aniketmitra1997 to follow along this path.

 #udacityfacebookscholar
+#60daysofudacity

 ## DAY 1 [27/6/19]: Completed :
 * ✅ notebooks of differential privacy , sensitivity and differential attack
 * 🔗 https://github.com/…/mast…/differential_privacy_attack.ipynb …
 * 🔗 https://github.com/…/master/differential_privacy_sensitvity… …

 Moving on lesson of local and global differential privacy #l4_loc_glob_diff_priv

+Today i would like to encourage @elie.wanko@manishajhunjhunwala7@shashi.gharti@swapnil6195@workwithpurpose@aniketmitra1997 to follow along this path.

 #udacityfacebookscholar
+#60daysofudacity

 ![#60DAYSOFUDACITY](60daysofudacity.jpg)